-The scheme applies to both couples and single people.
 The treatment is relevant when a person is at risk of becoming sterile for medical reasons, e.g. as a result of cancer treatment.
-In such cases, it may be appropriate to extract eggs or sperm so that the patient can attempt to have children at some point in the future.
+In such cases, it may be appropriate to extract sperm so that the patient can attempt to have children at some point in the future.
 This treatment is considered to be part of later infertility treatment.

 You may be entitled to contributions regardless of where your treatment is provided, and it is not important whether the treatment is provided by a public or private hospital.

 Keep your receipts.
-Your personal contribution in connection with the retrieval of your sperm or eggs may later be considered as a basis for contributions for infertility treatment.
+Your personal contribution in connection with the retrieval of your sperm may later be considered as a basis for contributions for infertility treatment.

 You must submit a claim for reimbursement to Helfo within six months of reaching the personal contribution amount.
 The deadline for submitting an application for reimbursement for expenses for medicines will start to count down when you reach the personal contribution limit.

 You will need to include itemised receipts (or pharmacy lists) as attachments.
 These must include:

 - the name of the patient

 - the names of the medicines

 - the prices of the medicines